IdentityServer/IdentityServer4.WsFederation/README.md

 This is useful for connecting SharePoint or older ASP.NET relying parties to IdentityServer.

-**This is not supposed to be a generic WS-Federation implementation, but is rather a sample that you can use as a starting point to build your own WS-Federation support (or even for integrating other custom protocols, which are not natively support by IdentityServer4).**
+**This is not supposed to be a generic WS-Federation implementation, but is rather a sample that you can use as a starting point to build your own WS-Federation support (or even for for inspiration for integrating other custom protocols, which are not natively support by IdentityServer4).**

 The following is a brief description of some technical points of interest.
 Feel free to amend this document if more details are needed.

 ## .NET Support
-The WS-Federation classes used in this repo are part of the "desktop" .NET Framework - but are not included in .NET Core.
+The underlying WS-Federation classes used in this repo are only part of the "desktop" .NET Framework and are not included in .NET Core.

 ## WS-Federation endpoint
 The WS-Federation endpoint (metadata, sign-in and out) is implemented via an MVC controller (~/wsfederation).